August 19, 2022, 3:10 pm | Read time: 5 minutes

 2. Mix Rough with Soft Materials

 For an authentic industrial style in your own living room, it’s important to incorporate a variety of materials into the design.
 But not just any materials—primarily, striking metals and charismatic solid woods dominate the look.
-Furniture made from untreated wood with dark steel frames couldn’t fit better into the loft ambiance.
+Furniture made from untreated wood with dark steel frames couldn’t fit the loft ambiance better.

-Furniture pieces made from wire mesh and accessories made from cast iron or enamel are also recommended.
-For some time now, solid room dividers made from a glass-steel frame construction have been part of the basic equipment of an industrial living room, especially if you don’t actually live in a loft with oversized factory windows.
+Equally recommended are furniture pieces made from wire mesh and accessories made from cast iron or enamel.
+For some time now, fixed room dividers made from a glass-steel frame construction have been part of the basic equipment of an industrial living room.
+Especially if you don’t actually live in a loft with oversized factory windows.
 Glass elements in the room, such as wall elements, but also display cabinets and coffee tables, can be made from clear or frosted glass.

 A concrete floor appears purist yet equally aesthetic.
 However, natural stone and parquet floors add a bit more liveliness.
-Softness and plenty of coziness are brought into the room by home textiles like cushions, blankets, curtains, and rugs.
-A cozy fur on the comfortable smooth leather sofa is almost obligatory in an industrial living room.
+Soft touches and plenty of coziness are brought into the room by home textiles like cushions, blankets, curtains, and carpets.
+The cozy fur on the comfortable smooth leather sofa is almost obligatory in an industrial living room.

 Individuality is the hallmark of the industrial style.
-The living room furnishings need not be perfect; they can be peppered with flaws, scratches, and other signs of use.
+The living room furnishings need not be perfect but can be dotted with flaws, scratches, and other signs of wear.
 Therefore, old furniture pieces with a wild patina, sourced from grandma’s attic, flea markets, or estate sales, are more than welcome in an industrial-style living room.

-Especially furniture that was actually acquired from former factory stocks brings the original flair of bygone times into your own four walls.
-A workbench becomes a dresser, a locker provides more storage space, and a swivel stool serves as a coffee table next to the Chesterfield armchair.
+Especially furniture that has actually been acquired from former factory stocks brings the original flair of bygone times into your own four walls.
+A workbench becomes a dresser, a locker provides more storage space, and a swivel stool serves as a coffee table next to the Chesterfield chair.

-Nearby, old wine and fruit crates stack up as a shelf for the record collection.
+Nearby, old wine and fruit crates stack up to form a shelf for the record collection.
 DIY furniture made from pallets, with their rough texture, is also a staple of an industrial setup.
 In this distinctive living room, old meets new and used meets homemade in a skillful blend.

-Also interesting: 6 Tips for Designing a Minimalist Living Room
+Also interesting: 6 Tips for Setting Up a Minimalist Living Room

 In terms of lighting, the industrial style fully aligns with original settings.
 Oversized industrial lights made of metal hang on heavy, coarse chains over the coffee table.

-The old paint is already peeling off the lampshade, revealing some rust spots here and there.
-Additionally, a scissor lamp stands next to the sofa, which can be adjusted for optimal reading light.
+The old paint is already peeling off the lampshade, revealing rust spots here and there.
+Additionally, a scissor lamp next to the sofa can be adjusted for optimal reading light.

-Lampshades in simple conical shapes made from enameled sheet steel—often in bright colors—are also representative of the industrial character.
+Also representative of the industrial character are lampshades in simple conical shapes made from enameled sheet steel—often in bright colors.
 Bare bulbs on vibrant cables hang individually or in groups from the ceiling, creating atmospheric lighting accents in the industrial living room.

 5. Set Accents with Accessories

 Only with accessories does a living room become a true haven of comfort—even in the industrial style.
 Here, too, certain items in the room perfectly underscore the loft character.
-Foremost, metallic objects shape the look, such as an old station clock on the wall, tin signs with colorful retro prints, interlocking gears, or oversized vintage letters from old advertising signs.
+Foremost, metallic objects define the look, such as an old station clock on the wall, tin signs with colorful retro prints, interlocking gears, or oversized light bulbs hanging individually or in groups from the ceiling, creating atmospheric lighting accents in the industrial living room.

-And with accessories, it’s also advisable in the industrial living room to combine old with new.
+In the industrial living room, it’s also recommended to combine old with new when it comes to accessories.
 Contemporary design objects like stylish vases, bowls, or candle holders bring the old ambiance into the modern era.
-Aesthetes will fully appreciate the visual appeal.
+Aesthetes will fully appreciate the combination.